Home Debt Consolidation Is a Balance Transfer Card a Good Idea?

 When Balance Transfers Don't Work for Debt Relief

-The biggest variable of all, however, may be something else entirely.
-It is you and your determination to get out of debt.
-That is because despite the advantages it may offer, a balance transfer is nothing more than the act of paying off one credit card with another.
+The biggest variable of all, however, may be something else entirely: it is you and your determination to get out of debt.
+That is because, despite the advantages it may offer, a balance transfer is nothing more than the act of paying off one credit card with another.

 You Have Other Debt Relief Options to Explore